p4lang/p4lang.github.io/_posts/2018-12-10-netcope-member-spotlight.md

 # Can you tell us more about your P4 product?

-The Netcope [P4][p4] compiler is a cloud service with an easy-to-use web interface.
+The Netcope [P4 compiler][p4-to-vhdl] is a cloud service with an easy-to-use web interface.
 To compile a [P4][p4] program, the user simply uploads their code and selects a hardware target.
 When synthesis completes, the user downloads the generated bitstream, and loads it onto the